 Rows 2 & 3: Lighting and Computer Controls

 I’m lumping the other 2 rows together because I’ve arranged them in a way that makes access to certain buttons easier.
 First up, Row 2.
-One important note: I recently got an Elgato Key Light; a wifi connected light where you can adjust brightness and color temperature.
-It has direct integration with the Stream Deck!
+One important note: I recently got an Elgato Key Light and Key Light Air; these wifi connected lights allow you to adjust brightness and color temperature.
+You can also make them change together.
+They have direct integration with the Stream Deck!

 - R2C1: A Folder.
 More on that in a minute.